Image Source: Statista

 Optimizing your site for local SEO helps your business appear for relevant local search queries.

-If you haven’t already done so, you need to head over to Google My Business and claim your business.
+If you haven’t already done so, you need to head over to Google Business Profile and claim your business.
 Once you do so, you need to complete your listing, including the following information:

 - Business name